Tuesday, April 30, 2013

 KJ: We have had a few hiccups in the preparation regarding a few players not being offered contracts but that has all been rectified and the guys’ minds are fully ready for the job at hand.

-FC: Have you received any offers from County cricket?
+Fenomeno: Have you received any offers from County Cricket?

 KJ: One county has shown interest in me, it is definitely something that I would like to do is a season of county cricket and I'm sure I will soon.

-FC: Thank you so much Kyle for talking with cricketsoccer.
-Do you have any message for the readers of cricket soccer?
+Fenomeno: Thank you so much Kyle for talking with Fenomeno.
+Do you have any message for the readers of this blog?

 KJ: It’s been a pleasure and thank you for the continuous support.
 Never stop pushing to be the best!